 Just like eating nuts or any other kind of seed, it is ok to eat chia seeds without soaking them first.
 But as we previously discussed, there are more health benefits to grinding or soaking chia seeds first, since the body will absorb more of the nutrients, and possibly even protein.

 So, it is ok to eat chia seeds without soaking them first.
-But you might want to choose to soak them.
+But you might want to choose soaking chia seeds in water instead.
 That’s how we used to eat them a majority of the time.
 Now we have switched to grinding them, but I think both methods are great!

 Why Soak Chia Seeds?